Revenue

 Workato is a subscription SaaS company that prices based on the number of seats a customer needs, the number of apps they need to integrate with, the products in the suite that they choose to use, and the number of integrations or 'recipes' they want to run.

-Like most enterprise SaaS companies in the integrations and automations space, they are likely to generate around 80% of their revenue from software subscriptions and another 20% from services—onboarding, training, support and other offerings to help companies use Workato.
+Sacra estimates that they generate around 80% of their revenue from software subscriptions and another 20% from services—onboarding, training, support and other offerings to help companies use Workato.

 Workato's focus on the enterprise—their customers include AT&T, Atlassian, Box, GitLab, Nokia, and Toast—means that top-down sales are a big part of their business model, likely targeting chief information officers (CIOs), directors of IT, heads of digital transformation, chief technology officers (CTOs), and others responsible for organization-wide purchases of tools for streamlining operations and improving connectivity between tools.